LukeHackett/ocp-study-examples/chapter-2/README.md

 - The *builder pattern* is a creational pattern in which parameters are passed to a builder object, and an object is generated with a final `build` call.
 - It is often used with immutable objects, since immutable objects do not gave setter methods and must be created with all of their parameter set.
-- A builder may thrown an exception if required fields are not set, but may also choose to se default values.
+- A builder may thrown an exception if required fields are not set, but may also choose to set default values.

 ### Creating Objects with the Factory Pattern

-***Note**: The Factory Pattern is not on the exam, but is used through the exam.*
+***Note:** The Factory Pattern is not on the exam, but is used through the exam.*

 - The *factory pattern* is based on the idea of using a factory class to produce instance of object based on a set of input parameters.
 - It is similar to the builder pattern, although it is focused on supporting class polymorphism